 What is Chlorine?

-Chlorine is a natural element.
-It’s a chemical used in industry and household cleaning products.
-It is one of the ten highly produced chemicals in the United States.
+Chlorine is a natural element used in industry and household cleaning products.
+It is one of the ten most highly produced chemicals in the United States.
 At room temperature, chlorine is a gas with a yellow-green color and a pungent odor similar to bleach.
-Chlorine for storage is pressurized but amber-colored when it is shipped.
-It is not usually flammable but, when exposed to other chemicals, may form explosive compounds.

 How is Chlorine Used?

-Chlorine has multiple uses.
-It can stretch from disinfection of water, sanitation of sewage, and industrial waste.
-Chlorine is an ingredient in the production of paper and cloth as a bleaching agent.
-It’s also involved in cleaning products such as household bleach.
-Chlorine is used to prepare chlorides, chlorinated solvents, pesticides, synthetics rubbers, polymers, and refrigerants.
+Chlorine has multiple uses, from disinfecting water to sewage and industrial waste sanitation.
+It is also a bleaching agent used to produce paper and cloth.
+It’s also used in cleaning products such as household bleach.
+Chlorine prepares chlorides, chlorinated solvents, pesticides, synthetic rubbers, polymers, and refrigerants.

 How Are People Exposed to Chlorine?

-Due to its wide uses in industrial and commercial locations, exposure to chlorine could occur from accidental spills or release.
-Even taking a long bath or shower increases a person’s risk for chlorine exposure.
+Due to its wide use in industrial and commercial locations, chlorine can be accidentally spilled or released.
+Even taking a long bath or shower increases a person’s risk of exposure.

 3 Common Exposure to Chlorine: